December 3, 2024

 After you have installed and adjusted your shutters, you may need to do some touch-ups.
 A little silicone adhesive or touch-up paint around the frame will finish your installation.
 Also, take the time to clean up the area around the window, removing any debris, dust, or dirt that may have accumulated during the installation process.

-See also How to Adjust Tension on Shutters
+See also How to Secure Shutters on French Doors

 It is important to note that if you used screws to install your shutters, you may want to cover the screw heads with a matching paint or putty to create a seamless look.
 Additionally, if you notice any gaps between the frame and the wall, you can use caulking to fill them in and create a more secure installation.